zootechdrum/python-with-sql-instructor-notes/notes.md

     ## Facebook ER Diagram.
     This is what Facebooks ER diagram used to look like.
 I thought it would be interesting to share with you all here. https://i.stack.imgur.com/o0hVv.jpg

+  ### Wednesday check on students prompt.
+    Hello again!
+    Each Wednesday I try and make the effort to check up on everyone.
+Did you have any questions for me?
+The first 2 weeks are the meat and potatoes of this course.
+I     would highly recommend you try your best to attend the first 2 Saturdays.
+Furthermore, please have your environment ready before Saturday’s class.
+    If for whatever reason you are encountering issues setting up your environment, please use the general Python-SQL channel on Slack and our class specific channel       for help in answering any question you might have.
+    Happy coding!